Last Exit to Springfield

 "Last Exit to Springfield" is the seventeenth episode of the fourth season of the American animated television series The Simpsons.
 It originally aired on Fox in the United States on March 11, 1993.
 The plot revolves around Homer Simpson becoming president of the Springfield Nuclear Power Plant's trade union and leading the workers of the plant in a strike in order to restore their dental plan to avoid the family having to pay out-of-pocket for Lisa's new braces.
+"Last Exit to Springfield" has frequently been cited as the best episode of the series and one of the greatest television episodes of all time.

 The episode was written by Jay Kogen and Wallace Wolodarsky (their final writing credit for The Simpsons), and directed by Mark Kirkland.
 The episode contains several cultural references and Dr. Joyce Brothers guest stars as herself.
-Since airing, "Last Exit to Springfield" has frequently been cited as one of the best episodes of the entire series, and one of the best television episodes of all time.

 Plot

-While awaiting the arrival of his employees' union president to discuss the latest contract, even though the president has been killed and buried in a football stadium, Mr. Burns reminisces of simpler times when his grandfather would deal with workers' complaints by immuring them in abandoned coke ovens.
+While awaiting the arrival of the Springfield Nuclear Power Plant's union president to discuss the latest contract (unaware that the union president has been killed and buried in a football stadium), Mr. Burns reminisces about simpler times when his grandfather, the owner of an atom-smashing plant, would deal with his workers' complaints by immuring them in abandoned coke ovens.
 Burns decides to challenge the union's demands by revoking their dental plan.

-Lisa has a dentist's appointment.
-Her dentist informs the Simpson family that Lisa needs braces.
-Marge is worried, but Homer tells her that the Springfield Nuclear Power Plant's dental plan will cover the cost.
+Lisa is informed by her dentist that she needs braces.
+Marge is worried, but Homer tells her that the power plant's dental plan will cover the cost.
 At a union meeting, it is announced that the newest contract requires the workers to give up their dental plan in exchange for a free keg of beer at union meetings, which the workers delightedly accept.
-However, Homer, after an intense period of thought, realizes that giving up the dental plan would require him to pay for Lisa's braces, and reminds everyone how the dental plan has helped them.
+However, Homer realizes that giving up the dental plan would require him to pay for Lisa's braces, and reminds everyone how the dental plan has helped them.
 After encouragement from his co-workers, Homer is promptly elected the new union president.

-Burns invites Homer to his office with the intent of bribing him, but Homer mistakes Burns' sly innuendos for sexual advances.
-Homer politely declines and leaves, leading Burns to erroneously believe that Homer is nothing short of an honest and incorruptible man.
-Meanwhile, as the Simpsons have no dental insurance, Lisa is fitted with the cheapest, dirtiest, and ugliest braces available, that pre-date stainless steel, causing her self-esteem to plummet.
+Burns invites Homer to his office with the intent of bribing him, but Homer mistakes Burns' sly innuendos for sexual advances and walks out in disgust, leading Burns to erroneously believe that Homer is honest and incorruptible.
+Meanwhile, because the Simpsons have no dental insurance, Lisa is fitted with the cheapest (and ugliest) braces available, causing her self-esteem to plummet.